 Everything you must know for a perfect UCAS application

-Read on and watch the adjacent video to learn more about crafting the perfect UCAS application to make sure you stand out, and discover how our experts will provide you with unmatched UCAS application support at every stage of the process:
+Read on and watch the adjacent video to learn more about crafting the perfect UCAS application to make sure you stand out, and discover how our experts will provide you with unmatched UCAS application support at every stage of the process…

-William Clarence will: Make recommendations well in advance of the UCAS registration date so that you have plenty of time to work on your application
+How William Clarence will help: We will make recommendations well in advance of the UCAS registration date so that you have plenty of time to work on your application.

-William Clarence will: Organise a programme of subject-specific wider reading to develop your curiosity and engagement
+How William Clarence will help: By organising a programme of subject-specific wider reading to develop your curiosity and engagement.

 3. The UCAS form

-- Once you have selected your 5 university choices, you need to fill out a UCAS form with your personal details and other essential information
+Once you have selected your five university choices, you will then need to fill out a UCAS form with your personal details and other essential information.

-William Clarence will: Support you to ensure that you fill out the form appropriately
+How William Clarence will help: We will provide dedicated support to ensure that you fill out the form appropriately.

-- You can only write one personal statement, and you’ll need to alter your approach depending on if you’ve chosen similar subjects or a variety of different subjects to make sure your personal statement is relevant.
+You can only write one personal statement, and you’ll need to alter your approach depending on if you’ve chosen similar subjects or a variety of different subjects to make sure your personal statement is relevant.

-William Clarence will: Provide you with comprehensive guidance on drafting your personal statement
+How William Clarence will help: We will provide you with comprehensive guidance on drafting your personal statement.

 5. The final steps

-Last but not least, to complete your UCAS application, you will need a reference from a teacher or other professional – pick someone who knows you well!
+Last but not least, to complete your UCAS application, you will need a reference from a teacher or another professional – so be sure to pick someone who knows you well!

-Once your form is completed, make sure you are prepared for potential interviews, additional written work or admissions tests
+Once your form is completed, make sure you are prepared for potential interviews, additional written work, or admissions tests.

-- Your offers from universities are likely to be conditional, meaning your place will not be confirmed until you receive your A-Level (or equivalent) results
+Finally, remember that your offers from universities are likely to be conditional, meaning your place will not be confirmed until you receive your A-Level (or equivalent) results.

-William Clarence will: Offer any necessary tailored support with any additional application steps
+How William Clarence will help: By offering any necessary tailored support with any additional application steps.

-For more information on any of the above or to arrange a consultation with William Clarence to discuss UCAS application support, please get in touch with us today!
+For more information on any of the above or to arrange a consultation with William Clarence to discuss UCAS application support, get in touch with our education experts today.